LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Can encode when sentence / word starts and ends in the audio stream
     * Useful for lip-synching animation

+##### Amazon Kendra:
+  * Intelligent enterprise document search service powered by ML that allows users to search across different content repositories with built-in connectors.
+Learns from user interaction/feedback for incremental learning.
+  * Can return precise answers or pointers to document(s) from natural language (eg: "Where is the IT support desk?"
+"How do I connect to my VPN?")
+  * Allows discovery of information spanning all connected data allocated in AWS (given permission) and any 3rd party connected data (salesforce, ServiceNow, SharePoint, Intranet, sharing services (JDBC, S3), DBs, Microsoft One Drive, etc.) into one searchable repository
+  * Can use other services in AWS to preprocess content to text that is searchable/indexable
+  * Relevance tuning - boost strength of document freshness, view counts, etc.

 ##### Amazon Lex:
   * ASR to convert speech to text
   * Natural language chatbot engine understanding to recognize parts of speech/text